Standard Deviation Calculator

 $$\bar{x}± t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$

-As we can remember from the previous chapter \$z_{\alpha/2}\left(\frac{\sigma}{\sqrt{n}}\right)\$ and \$t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)\$ are the margins of error.
+As detailed in the previous section, the expressions \$z_{\alpha/2}\left(\frac{\sigma}{\sqrt{n}}\right)\$ and \$t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)\$ represent the margins of error.

 1.31, 1.36, 1.40, 1.27, 1.15, 0.99, 0.97, 0.88, 0.86, 0.80